 Matching cards train the memory while simultaneously helping children refine their hand-eye coordination.
-The breathtaking art in this collection includes famous paintings from Europe, America, and around the world (coming soon).
-The matching format lets children lay their hands on and work with the paintings they've come to love through the Art Cards activities.
+The breathtaking art in this collection includes artwork from Europe, America, and around the world.
+The matching format lets children lay their hands on and work with the artwork they've come to love through the Fine Art Card activities.

-First, match paintings directly, side by side.
+First, match the fine artwork directly, side by side.
 Then, add distance by placing one set of cards far away from the other set.
 This challenges the children, adds interest to inspire more repetition, and gives cause for purposeful movement.

 Europe Series 1

 This series features paintings by Botticelli, Manet, Michelangelo, Raphael, Rembrandt, and Renoir.
 These pieces provide examples of Impressionism, the Italian Renaissance, the Dutch Golden Age, and Realism.

 This series features paintings by Vermeer, Fragonard, Gauguin, Monet, Velázquez, and Da Vinci.
 These pieces provide examples of the Dutch Golden Age, the Late Baroque period, the Spanish Golden Age, Impressionism, Post-Impressionism, and the Italian Renaissance.

 This series features paintings by Van Gogh, Degas, Kandinsky, Klimt, Rousseau, and Seurat.
 These pieces provide examples of French Impressionism, Post-Impressionism, the Abstract style, Arts and Crafts/Art Nouveau movements, Primitivism, and Pointillism.